eastgenomics/g2t_ops/README.md

 To run this code, you need to have:

 - A MANE Select file downloaded from Ensembl http://tark.ensembl.org/web/mane_GRCh37_list/ (for build 37), or a MANE Select file from RefSeq https://ftp.ncbi.nlm.nih.gov/refseq/MANE/MANE_human/ (for build 38)
 - A HGNC dump downloaded from https://www.genenames.org/download/custom/ (default columns).
-This is not needed if a RefSeq MANE gff is being used.
+This is not needed if a RefSeq MANE gff is being used, because the HGNC IDs are included in the gff.
 - A local HGMD database

 DNAnexus has some HGMD dumps in dev projects.
 To setup the HGMD database: